AF-1/lms-customtagimporter/README.md

 If you find this project useful, giving it a <img src="screenshots/githubstar.png" width="20" height="20" alt="star" /> (top right of this page) is a great way to show your support and help others discover it.
 Thank you.
 <br><br><br><br>

-[^1]:If you want localized strings in your language, please read <a href="https://github.com/AF-1/sobras/wiki/Adding-localization-to-LMS-plugins"><b>this</b></a>.
-Based on Erland's CustomScan plugin
-[^2]: The screenshots might not correspond to the UI of the latest release in every detail.
+[^1]: The screenshots might not correspond to the UI of the latest release in every detail.